 As I read through each book, I send a “Just Finished”, “Now Starting” tweet in addition to periodic Goodreads progress updates.
 If I pause reading of a book due to receipt of a priority request, I will also tweet a similar message.
 While I am reading I will keep track of any spelling, grammar, continuity or other errors I may notice.
 I do this because for as many times as a book is read or edited it never hurts to have a fresh set of eyes.
 I am not saying that I will find anything, but if I do, I will forward the list via email once I have read your book.
 What you do with the list is up to you, but please know that this is provided as a form of constructive feedback and information and nothing else.
 Nothing irks me more than reading a book review where the reviewer spends more time on nitpicking grammar and spelling errors than they do actually talking about the story, characters, setting and their overall impression.
 I will not do that.
 My review will focus solely on the story and not the possible issues that can’t be fixed unless the author is made aware of them.

-Book reviews are usually written and posted over the weekend, so if I complete your book on a Monday, you can expect a review by the end of the weekend.
-This seems to be the best process for me to juggle work, family, kids and other life stuff and still deliver on getting promised reviews delivered.
-When the review is completed and posted to the standard places (Amazon, Goodreads and Jennlyreads), I will also tweet out a link to my review on Jennlyreads.
+In order to balance reviews with family, work, and other obligations all reviews are usually written on the weekends.
+Once completed and posted to the standard places (Amazon, Goodreads and, Jennlyreads), I will also tweet out a link to my review on Jennlyreads.
 In all the above tweets if the author has a twitter handle I will tag you in them.
 This is another way for you to know what is going on with your request.

 I typically try to respond to all requests received, even if I ultimately end up having to decline the request.
 To me, nothing is more annoying than to put yourself out there for any reason (book request, job application, etc.) and not receive the common courtesy of a simple response.
 Nobody is that busy or that important that they cannot be polite.